disk91/stm32-it-sdk/Doc/drivers/sx1276_sigfox.md

 # SX1276 / MURATA used as Sigfox

 ## Pre-requisites
+You need to get the library file from ST devkit and add them in the following order
+- SgfxSTModemSx1276V123_CM0_GCC
+- SgfxCoreV231_CM0_GCC
+- SgfxCmacV100_CM0_GCC
+- SgfxAddonV020_CM0_GCC

 ### Hardware configuration (routing):
 * TCXO powered is controled by a GPIO => This allows to keept it activ as we want